 Mauer doubles, catches in emotional likely finale with Twins

 The 35-year-old Mauer was playing the final game of an eight-year, $184 million contract.
-He doubled into the left-center gap with a line drive of Juan Minaya in his final at-bat.
+So far, he’s been noncommittal regarding his plans for next year and beyond.

 Mauer is a three-time AL batting champ and six-time All-Star over 15 major league seasons, all with Minnesota.
 A three-sport star from St. Paul’s Cretin-Derham Hall High School, Mauer was the No. 1 overall pick in the 2001 draft and made his debut with the Twins in 2004.

-Max Kepler and Jake Cave homered for the Twins, and reliever Andrew Vasquez (1-0) earned the victory for the Twins with one perfect inning of relief.
+Max Kepler and Jake Cave homered for the Twins, and reliever Andrew Vasquez (1-0) earned his first major league victory with one perfect inning of relief.
 Trevor May replaced Belisle and got three straight outs with the tying run on second in the ninth to earn his third save.

 Dylan Covey (5-14) gave up five runs over six innings.

 The day was filled with memorable moments for Mauer, who started at first base and batted leadoff.
 For Sunday home games, each Twins player is joined at his position by a young fan for the national anthem.
 On Sunday, Mauer’s 5-year-old twin daughters, Emily and Maren, surprised him by running out to meet him at first base.

 “I thought I had it going pretty good, holding it together, and then my two girls ran out on the field and I lost it there for a moment.